Irish genetics to the fore in first White Gold sale in Carlisle

-The British Charoalis Cattle Society held a special heifer sale in Borderway Mart, Carlisle, England, last weekend.
+The British Charolais Cattle Society held a special heifer sale in Borderway Mart, Carlisle, England, last weekend.

-The White Gold special sale attracted 36 entries from some of the best herds in the United Kingdom.
+The White Gold special sale attracted 36 entries from some of the best herds in the UK.

 Irish and Northern Irish breeding was to the fore in some of the top prices during the sale.